SpiderOak/flow-irc-gateway/README.md

 ## Run

-If installed, you can run it without arguments:
+You can just run it without arguments:
 ```
-# To run it without config/args first you need to run flow-electron and log in with an account.
+# To run it without config/args first you need to run semaphor and log in with an account.
-# flow-irc-gateway will try to load the default configuration depending on the platform.
 $ flow-irc-gateway
 ...
 # You can now connect your IRC client to localhost:6667